Antarpreet/agentic-workflow-mcp/Readme.md

 The embeddings are automatically created, updated and deleted when invoking the `embed_files` tool. `delete_missing_embeddings` is set to `true` by default.
 This means that if a file is deleted from the workspace, its embedding will be deleted from the vector database next time the `embed_files` tool is invoked.

 The local embeddings can be made available to any agent in the chain by using the `retrieve_embeddings` tool in the agent configuration.
 This tool will retrieve the embeddings from the local vector database and use them to answer questions.

+You can visualize the embeddings using the `visualize_embeddings` tool.
+This will create a 2D or 3D visualization of the embeddings in the local ChromaDB vector database.
+This is useful for understanding the distribution of the embeddings and identifying clusters or patterns in the data.

 ## Local LLM Tools